MarcinOrlowski/laravel-api-response-builder/README.md

       }
     }

-The `0`, `1`, `2` keys are array elements' indices.
-The right way of returning array (i.e. list things), would be to simply wrap it in another array:
+The right way of returning array (i.e. list things), it to make it part of returning object (which in code would most likely mean wrapping it in another array and providing the key):

     $method_response = [1,2,3];
     $data = ['things' => method_response];
     return ResponseBuilder::success($data);

-which would produce expected and much cleaner data structure:
+This would produce expected and much cleaner data structure:

     {
       ...